joaoGabriel55/jmeter-performance-test-python-script/README.md

-# Performance Test with Apache JMeter
+# Performance tests with Apache JMeter

-Performance tests with Apache JMeter are performed to test the behavior of services provided by the **Orion Linked Data (LD) context broker**.
+This python script help to measure performance of any REST application using Apache JMeter tool

 ## How to make the test